vkhv/JavaScript-patterns/README.md

 In JavavScript classical inherit means inherit in classes.

-Name space helping to reduce amount a global variables.
+Name space helps to reduce amount a global variables.